 Creamy, simple and versatile.

 1 cup raw almonds, soaked and sprouted (preferably one full day)

 1/16 teaspoon pink crystal salt (fine grind)

-Using a high-speed blender, first blend together the Brazil nuts and water until creamy.
-With either a tightly woven cheesecloth or a fine-mesh sieve, separate the Brazil nut pulp from the liquid and pour the milk back into the blender.
+Using a high-speed blender, first blend together the almonds and water until creamy.
+With either a tightly woven cheesecloth or a fine-mesh sieve, separate the almond pulp from the liquid and pour the milk back into the blender.
 Add the pitted date and salt and process until the date has been completely broken down.
-Separate the date fiber from the liquid and pour the Brazil nut milk into your choice of airtight container.
+Separate the date fiber from the liquid and pour the almond milk into your choice of airtight container.
 The finished milk should be stored in the refrigerator and used within 3 to 5 days.

 A few tips…

 Double or triple the recipe as needed.